-COVID-19 Long Island Philanthropic Response Fund
+COVID-19 Long Island Philanthropic Response

 The COVID-19 Long Island Philanthropic Response Fund was established to aid nonprofit service providers struggling with the health and economic effects of the coronavirus.

-The fund is a joint funding effort administered by LICF and includes Alpern Family Foundation, Apple Bank, Bencivenga Family, Billy Baldwin, BNB Bank, Charlie’s Fund, The Claire Friedlander Family Foundation, Davis Family, Dharia Family, Doniger Family, Greentree Foundation, Joel Hershey, Holstein Family Fund, Horace and Amy Hagedorn Fund, Karp Family, Kisner Family, Lewis Family, Long Island Community Foundation, Marcin-Pastula Family, Joe Mitola, Fred and Gilda Nobel Foundation, NYS Health Foundation, Rauch Foundation, Sandy River Charitable Foundation, Staller Family, The Wheeler Foundation, Yurman Family Foundation, and many other generous donors.
+The fund is a joint funding effort administered by LICF and includes Alpern Family Foundation, Apple Bank, Bencivenga Family, Billy Baldwin, BNB Bank, Charlie’s Fund, The Claire Friedlander Family Foundation, Davis Family, Dharia Family, Doniger Family, Greentree Foundation, Joel Hershey, Holstein Family Fund, Horace and Amy Hagedorn Fund, Karp Family, Kisner Family, Lewis Family, Long Island Community Foundation, Marcin-Pastula Family, Joe Mitola, Fred and Gilda Nobel Foundation, NYS Health Foundation, Rauch Foundation, Prichard Charitable Trust, Sandy River Charitable Foundation, Staller Family, The Wheeler Foundation, Yurman Family Foundation, and many other generous donors.

 Since 1978, LICF has been and continues to be a critical part of Long Island’s philanthropic response.
 LICF co-created the Building Back Stronger Fund after Superstorm Sandy devastated our region and has taken leadership on issues affecting Long Islanders for decades.

 The chart below reflects more than $1.5 million in grants that were made to Long Island nonprofits.